Key Takeaways

 Diamine oxidase (DAO) plays a key role in breaking down histamine, but it’s only one piece of the puzzle.
 Factors like gut health, mast cell activity, stress, hormonal imbalances, and environmental triggers may all contribute to histamine intolerance and its symptoms.

 If you need help walking through the 5-step process outlined in this article, you can subscribe to and download our Histamine Intolerance Handout.
-Alternatively, you can get in touch with one of our practitioners at the Ruscio Institute for Functional Medicine.
+Alternatively, you can book a consultation with the clinic here.
+We’d love to help.

 - Comas-Basté O, Sánchez-Pérez S, Veciana-Nogués MT, Latorre-Moratalla M, Vidal-Carou MDC.
 Histamine intolerance: the current state of the art.
 Biomolecules.
 2020 Aug 14;10(8).
 DOI: 10.3390/biom10081181.
 PMID: 32824107.
 PMCID: PMC7463562.